signorcarta/signorcarta/README.md

 ## About me
 Highly organized and detail-oriented **ICT Engineer** with first experience in Database Administration.
 Proactive and independent problem solver as well as effective team member.
+Equipped with fundamentals of:

+- _Linux_
+- _Bash_
+- _Python_

-Equipped with fundamentals of _Linux_, _Bash_ and _Python_ for _System Administration_.
+for _System Administration_.

 Seeking an entry-level position as **Linux System Administrator**, aiming to progress as Site Reliability Engineer to land in the DevOps world.

 ## My profiles